CCM DANCE SERIES PRESENTS

 Freshman BFA Ballet student from Chattanooga, Tennessee

-Elsewhere: Marzipan, Snow Demi Soloist, Tea Demi Soloist, and Flowers in The Nutcracker, Corps de Ballet in Curveball, Garland Waltz Demi-Soloist in Sleeping Beauty, Wedding and Mazurka Dancer in Coppélia, Star Fairy in Cinderella (with Chattanooga Ballet)
+At CCM: Waltz of the Flowers and Autumn Tree in Just Desserts; Outside of CCM: Marzipan, Snow Demi Soloist, Tea Demi Soloist, and Flowers in The Nutcracker, Corps de Ballet in Curveball, Garland Waltz Demi-Soloist in Sleeping Beauty, Wedding and Mazurka Dancer in Coppélia.
+Elsewhere: Star Fairy in Cinderella (with Chattanooga Ballet).

 Dominic Vennemann